Make an Impact with a Sociology Major from SNHU

-The U.S. Bureau of Labor Statistics predicts that sociologists will experience above-average growth between now and 2022.
-Most graduates work in research organizations, colleges and universities, state and local government, and consulting service firms.
-Careers span many fields, such as social work, law, education, business, planning and urban development.
-A sociology BA can also serve as a gateway major to exploring other areas of interest if you're still unsure about a career path.
+The U.S. Bureau of Labor Statistics projects a 5% job growth rate for sociologists through 2030.1 Most graduates work in research organizations, colleges and universities, state and local government and consulting service firms.
+Careers span many fields, including business and planning and urban development.
+A sociology degree can also serve as a gateway major to exploring other areas of interest, including fields like law, social work and education that require additional degrees.

 Whether you move on to graduate school or begin or advance in a career, you'll leave the BA in Sociology program with a broad set of skills, including: